Consumer Choice Over Shopping Baskets: Literature Review

-Consideration sets, first established in Wright and Barbour (1977), are a relaxation of the assumption that individuals consider all feasible choices.
-They can be defined as the restricted set of shopping baskets to which a consumer pays attention in their choice process.
-Many reasons have been given as to why the choice set (the set of available choices) may sometimes differ from a consumer’s consideration set: behavioural heuristics (Hauser, 2014), cognitive limitations (Simon, 1957), bounded rationality and seller persuasion (Eliaz and Spiegler, 2011), imperfect information (Goeree, 2008), search (Caplin, Dean, and Martin, 2011), or evaluation costs broadly speaking (Hauser and Wernerfelt, 1990).
-Consideration sets have most recently been applied to discrete-choice models (Matějka and MacKay, 2015) and in models of revealed preference (Abaluck and Adams, 2021).
-Another recent contribution, Crawford, Griffith, and Iaria (2021) surveys how assumptions over the structure of consideration sets can impact demand estimation.\\
+My work also contributes to research on consideration sets, a relaxation of the assumption that individuals consider all feasible choices (Wright and Barbour, 1977).
+Many reasons have been given as to why the set of available choices may sometimes differ from a consumer's consideration set: behavioural heuristics (Hauser, 2014), cognitive limitations (Simon, 1957), bounded rationality and seller persuasion (Eliaz and Spiegler, 2011), imperfect information (Sovinsky, 2008), search (Caplin, Dean, and Martin, 2011), or evaluation costs broadly speaking (Hauser and Wernerfelt, 1990).
+Crawford, Griffith, and Iaria (2021) surveys how consideration set structure assumptions can impact demand estimation.\\